Trees bursting into leaf is one of the wonderful signs of spring we all enjoy, but how much do you know about the budburst? Read on to find out!

 The first leaves will start to emerge from their buds between March and April each year.
 However, this can differ with weather and climate.
 Fluctuating temperatures can then damage the bud, or vulnerable young leaves.
 A warm winter can confuse the tree to come out of dormancy and buds may break through too early.

-Westonbirt Arboretum recorded our earliest ever budburst this year, a hazel tree on 29 November 2021!
+Westonbirt Arboretum recorded our earliest ever budburst last spring, a hazel tree on 29 November 2021!

 Conifers join in too